Norwegian version

 PhD candidates

-The faculty has PhD candidates who are employed by the university, and some that are external.
+The faculty has both research fellows who are employed at the faculty and who are employed elsewhere.

 Featured research